 - 5.3.1 Water infrastructure projects which are funded via citywide development contributions include the city's water treatment plants, trunk mains and reservoirs which as a network service the entire reticulated part of the city.
 The citywide charge for the water activity is applied to all developments which require a connection to Council's water network.
-Properties that are not able to connect to Tauranga City Councils reticulated water network including some within rural zones do not pay development contributions for the water activity. - 5.3.2 As at 2019 had two operational water treatment plants, the Oropi and Joyce Road Water Treatment Plants and construction began in 2019 on the Waiāri Water Treatment Plant. - 5.3.3 The Waiāri Water Treatment Plant will be funded by development occurring from the start of the 2022 financial year.
-The construction of the Waiāri Water Treatment facility will increase the peak capacity of the citywide water networks from approximately 63,000m3 per day to approximately 100,000m3 per day (depending on final modelling).
-This increase capacity is expected to service the cities needs until
+Properties that are not able to connect to Tauranga City Councils reticulated water network including some within rural zones do not pay development contributions for the water activity. - 5.3.2 As at 2020 Council has two operational water treatment plants, the Oropi and Joyce Road Water Treatment Plants.
+In 2019 construction of on the Waiāri Water Treatment Scheme started. - 5.3.3 The construction of the Waiāri Water Treatment Scheme will increase the peak capacity of the citywide water networks from approximately 63,000m per day to approximately 100,000m per day (depending on final modelling).
+The total capital expenditure cost of the project is expected to be between \$146 and \$177 million dollars and the costs will be funded by citywide development contributions from the start of the 2022 financial year.